aaronkim662/SitiBike/project-worksheet.md

 Adding close function
 Not including popup at loading
 PostMVP
-Adding form to overlap map and where to put it
+Adding form to overlap map and where to put it IN MAIN